Universal Migrator Part 1: The Dream Sequencer: The First Man on Earth

 This song makes reference to the appearance of the first Homo sapiens on Earth, circa 50,000 BCE.
 Vocals on this song were provided by Neal Morse (ex-frontman of Spock's Beard) and backing vocals were provided by Mark McCrite.
 Neal Morse, Erik Norlander and Arjen Anthony Lucassen are the composers of the song's lyrics.

 The Dream Sequencer Reprise

 This is an instrumental track.
 As no singer sings on this song, some fans believe that this song is the end of the background music played on "The Dream Sequencer" track, after the machine gave all the instructions to the Colonist.
 Thus, due to the song's end, it can be interpreted as if the Dream Sequencer is turned off.
 This idea is supported by the fact that, in the beginning of the next album, Flight of the Migrator, the Dream Sequencer speaks again some orders and warnings (there is no background music, the journey commences immediately).

 Reception

-Allmusic reviewer Glenn Astarita praised the album, saying that "Basically, Lucassen's strong compositions and alluring arrangements strike an engaging chord as the music and overall production hearken back to the glory days of defiantly inventive progressive rock."
+Allmusic reviewer Glenn Astarita praised the album, saying: "Basically, Lucassen's strong compositions and alluring arrangements strike an engaging chord as the music and overall production hearken back to the glory days of defiantly inventive progressive rock."